 What Is the Underwater Metro in Kolkata?The Kolkata Underwater Metro line is a part of the East-West Metro line connecting the Sealdah and Howrah stations.
 The tunnel, known as the East-West Metro tunnel, will have a part running 30 metres under the Hoogly river of about 520 Kms, which is deemed as the most exciting part of the project.
 While the regular metro line has been functional since February 13 of 2020, the underwater portion of the tunnel was expected to be completed by 2021 but delays caused might further push the completion date to 2022.

-The railway stations are two of the busiest railway stations in the world.
-30 meters below the river bed, a 520 meter tunnel has been built to connect them.
-It is estimated that the metro will pass through the tunnel at 80 km/hour and people will be able to reach Mahakaran metro station from Howrah within a minute.
+The tunnel under the river is estimated to allow passengers to reach the Mahakaran station from Howran under a minute.
 This project will be highly tempting for the 10 lakh passengers who are believed to use the metro line every day by the year 2035.
-By 2021, the tunnel will be ready.

 Let us know what you think of Kolkata’s newest addition for its travellers in the comments below!